gcnnunes/employees-byte-bank/README.md

 A project made in .Net Core to practice inheritance, abstract classes, static classes, interfaces...

 How to run this:
-1) Change the branch to master and download the code.
+1) Change branch to master and download the code.
 2) Run Program.cs